richardp2/richardp2.github.io/_posts/2014-05-25-world-jamboree-07.md

 the world :smile:.

 The Jamboree itself was just under 2 weeks long, but we arrived a couple of days before to help get everything set up.
-It was during these first couple of days when the Thai Scouts give to the Scout Association arrived.
+It was during these first couple of days when the Thai Scouts gift to the Scout Association arrived.
 It was a huge Buddha statue that would be the centrepiece of our tent for the duration of the Jamboree, and would then find it's new home in the Sala at [Gilwell Park][gp].
 We set up two different types of Buddhist shrines (Thai/Theravada and Vajrayana) in our new home and